 - Officiant, videographer, or other vendor (1)

-Another option is to have your guests gather at a small venue or AirBNB/VRBO (make sure you confirm that small events are allowed).
+Another option is to have your guests gather at a small venue or AirBNB/VRBO in the North Cascades (make sure you confirm that small events are allowed).
 You can dedicate a portion of your day to time spent with your guests, and have a separate section of your day just for the two of you.
 You could also split your adventure wedding up into two days — the first to adventure to your ceremony location for your private vow exchange, and the second for your reception (party time)!

 Can we bring pets?